 Food plating and beverage service area.

-Why did you choose an 800-seat theatre rather than a 2000-2300-seat theatre like they have in Seattle and Spokane?
+Why did you choose an 800-seat theater rather than a 2000-2300-seat theater like they have in Seattle and Spokane?

 There are two main reasons:

 Need – Our decision was based on a survey* of the needs of local and regional performing and arts groups; the economic viability of an 800-seat theatre for mid-size touring groups and the regional market’s lack of a mid-sized facility.

 Cost to Build/Maintain – The estimated cost to build a 2000-seat theater was $85-150 million in 2013.
 Given our region’s population size, assets, smaller community sizes, and history of charitable giving, raising $85-150 million would not be possible here.
 Additionally, building operation and maintenance costs for a larger facility would be as much as three times higher, making the facility less desirable for local and regional arts groups to book.
 At the projected cost of $45 million, raising the funds through donations, grants, and public monies in itself remains a steep challenge.